 - In order to prevent the area from swelling constant attention is needed.

 - Elastic compression garments that fit like a second skin are worn during the day.

 - Often bandages with foam are worn at night to decrease daily daytime swelling.

 - Self manual lymphatic drainage is done for 20 minutes per day.

 How Can I Begin Complete Decongestive Therapy?

-How do I find a certified therapist?
-If you need to find a qualified lymphedema therapist in your area, you can consult the websites below.
-These schools train qualified certified lymphedema therapists (CLT).
+- How do I find a certified therapist?
+If you need to find a qualified lymphedema therapist in your area, you can consult the NLN website below.
+Several schools train qualified certified lymphedema therapists (CLT).
 Lymphedema therapists with CLT-LANA following their name have passed a national standardized examination.